Kingcogu06/sd2-rizvi2.github.io/planning.md

 # Project Proposal
-Food Hygiene app to show good hygiene of nearby establishments
+Food Hygiene app is an app that will be designed to improve food hygiene awareness, monitoring food vendors and restaurants.
+The app will be both an informative and monitoring app.
+Can have features like such as hygiene checklists, inspection scheduling and customer feedback.
 ## Business Case
-An app that helps users know about food hygiene in thier area.
+Food related diseases affect millions globally each year, resulting in significant public health and economic impacts.
 ### Problem statement
-TODO: To help people stop going to bad restaurants with hygiene problems and help other restaurants know their hygiene rating.
+Many food vendors/restaurants lack access to proper training and hygiene monitoring tools.
+Inspection systems used by health authorities are often manual, inefficient and paper-based.

 ### Business benefits
-TODO: To help people know about hygiene ratings and encourage other restaurants to try and improve their ratings.
+ To help people know about hygiene ratings and encourage other restaurants to try and improve their ratings.
+Simplifies documentation of inspections

 ### Options Considered
-TODO: What are some other customer options or leading products that address the same needs?
+ What are some other customer options or leading products that address the same needs?

 ### Expected Risks
-TODO: What are the main risks of this project?
+Low user adoption
+Data/security concerns
+inaccurate or manipulated data system downtime legal challeges limited financial sustainablity negative public feedback cultural barriers

 ## Project Scope
 TODO: Scope of the System of Interest.
 Include a bullet list of things from your context diagram that are in scope.